effectivecore/core/readme.md

 It's enough to register a new event in the "events.data" of your module, specify its weight and handler in PHP code, flush the cache and the event will begin to be processed.
-On the "NoSQL Data → Events" page, you can view all events registered in the system.
+On the "NoSQL Data → Events" page, you can view all events registered in the system (this section will be available after enable the module "Develop").

 Web server